T levels and the Post 16 Skills Plan

-Here are some relevant articles you might like to check out:
+Here are some relevant articles and websites you might like to check out:

 The Prevent Duty isn't about preventing people from having religious, political or other views.
 It's about preventing them from being radicalised and drawn into terrorism.

 You should be required to attend a training session at your organisation to ensure that you are up to date with the requirements.
 Following it will be part of your job role.